 What Alice Forgot?
 One of the ones I loved.

-I’m already a sucker for books about memory loss, and so when Angie reviewed this book a couple of weeks, I hadn’t even finished reading her post before I was clicking over to request it from my library.
+I’m already a sucker for books about memory loss, and so when I read a review of this a couple of weeks ago, I hadn’t even finished reading the post before I was clicking over to request it from my library.
 The premise is similar to Remember Me? except that Remember Me? is terrible.

 Alice comes to on the floor of the gym, with a bunch of worried friends around her.
 They aren’t the only ones that are worried – Alice is expecting her first baby and she’s concerned that the fall might have hurt the baby (she also can’t figure out why she’s at the gym; she hates the gym).

 The surprise of being at the gym, though, takes a quick backseat to the shock Alice receives when she realizes that it’s not 1998 like she thought, but instead it’s 2008.
 She’s not pregnant – she has three children.

 And the happy, new-ish marriage to Nick that she remembers is now on the verge of divorce.
 It’s a lot to take in.

 Now Alice is determined to figure how her life has changed so much – why has her marriage fallen apart, and who are these children, and why is her relationship with her sister strained?
 How has she gone from a quiet and happy twenty-nine year old to a thin, grim, nearly-divorcee at thirty nine?
 And is her memory going to come back?
 And if does, what then?